-Egypt releases activists amid US concerns over detentions
+Egypt lets journalists, activists go after US concerns

 The Egyptian government has in recent years waged a wide-scale crackdown on dissent, jailing thousands of people, mainly Islamists, but also secular activists involved in the 2011 Arab Spring uprising that toppled longtime autocrat Hosni Mubarak.

-Journalists have also been targeted, with dozens imprisoned and some foreign journalists expelled.
+Journalists have also been targeted, with dozens imprisoned and some expelled.
 Egypt remains among the world’s top jailers of journalists, along with Turkey and China, according to the Committee to Protect Journalists.